Questions & Answers - What Are Sweetbreads

 (2) neck (throat or gullet) sweetbreads, an animal's thymus gland.

-Such foods, along with other internal organs are called "Offal," meaning, literally, the "off-fall" or off-cuts from the carcass; many call these items "variety meats.
+These glands are classified as Offal in culinary circles, meaning, literally, the “off-fall” or “off-cuts” from the carcass; many call these items variety meats.

 Up until the time that America starting enjoying the luxury of large supermarkets (mid-1940s), people would butcher their own cattle for consumption.
 As times were hard and money was scarce, nothing was wasted.
 This included all parts of the animal butchered.
 Everything was used and eaten by the family.
-Now days, these foods are considered a delicacy by the people who enjoy them.
+Now days, these foods are considered a delicacy by the people who enjoy them and are familiar with haute cuisine.